-A practical approach to phonetics and diction as applied to the from the operatic repertoire.
+A practical approach to phonetics and diction as applied to the performance of operatic repertoire in English.
+CR/NCR from the operatic repertoire.

 Study of operatic repertoire with members of the Stage Directing staff.
-Students will be required to prepare & direct and pantomime.
+Students will be required to prepare & direct selected repertoire for performance and/or study.